Bitcoin tops $60,000 as investors bet on ETF approval - KTVZ

 Investors are hoping that, in addition to approving a bitcoin ETF, US financial agencies will continue to take a more measured approach to regulating cryptocurrencies.
 Federal Reserve chair Jerome Powell and SEC chief Gary Gensler have suggested that the US won’t crack down on crypto as severely as China has done.

-“With recent confirmation from both the Fed’s Powell and SEC’s Gensler that although regulations are coming, there is no China style clampdown envisioned, this will provide comfort to the broader institutional market that [bitcoin] is here to stay,” said Seamus Donoghue, vice president of sales and business development at METACO, a digital asset infrastructure provider.
+“With recent confirmation from both the Fed’s Powell and SEC’s Gensler that although regulations are coming, there is no China style clampdown envisioned, this will provide comfort to the broader institutional market that [bitcoin] is here to stay,” said Seamus Donoghue, vice president of strategic alliances at METACO, a digital asset infrastructure provider.

 Prices have also continued to rally lately despite more criticism from bitcoin bear Jamie Dimon.